-- (2017) Auerhahn, Kathleen, Jaime S. Henderson, Patrick R. McConnell, and Brian Lockwood.
-“Are You Judged By the Residence You Keep?
+- Auerhahn, Kathleen, Jaime S. Henderson,* Patrick R. McConnell,* and Brian Lockwood* (2017).
+“Are You Judged by the Residence You Keep?
 Homicide Sentencing, Attribution, and Neighborhood Context.”
-Criminology, Criminal Justice, Law & Society 18, 1:28-51.
+Criminology, Criminal Justice, Law & Society.
+Volume 18, Number 1: 28-51.

-- (2014) Auerhahn, K. “Sentencing Policy and the Shaping of Prison Demographics,” Chapter 2 (pp. 21-41) in Senior Citizens Behind Bars: Challenges for the Criminal Justice System.
+- Auerhahn, Kathleen (2014).
+“Sentencing Policy and the Shaping of Prison Demographics,” Chapter 2 (pp. 21-41) in Senior Citizens Behind Bars: Challenges for the Criminal Justice System.
 John J. Kerbs and Jennifer M. Jolley (Eds.)
 Boulder, CO: Lynne Rienner Publishers.

-- (2003) Auerhahn, K. Selective incapacitation and public policy: Evaluating California’s imprisonment crisis.
+- Auerhahn, Kathleen (2003).
+Selective Incapacitation and Public Policy: Evaluating California’s Imprisonment Crisis.
 Albany, NY: State University of New York Press.
-(New Directions in Crime and Justice Series).

 - CJ 4002 – Drugs, Crime, & Criminal Justice